If this is your first time ordering business phone recordings or you could use a brush-up, here are some things to keep in mind:

 Add a 'press zero at any time' option or something similar to facilitate the fastest connection.

-Treat callers respectfully
+Treat callers with respect

 Consider offering Spanish language prompts